knaomi/Fritter-backend/README.md

 **Returns**

 - A success message
-- A object with the created refreet
+- A object with the created refreet from `freetid`

 **Throws**